andreadvecchia/andreadvecchia.github.io/_publications/covariate_shift.md

 # Short abstract shown on the publications page (safe folded YAML block)
 excerpt: >-
-  **Abstract:** This paper addresses the covariate shift problem in the context of nonparametric regression within reproducing kernel Hilbert spaces (RKHSs).
+  This paper addresses the covariate shift problem in the context of nonparametric regression within reproducing kernel Hilbert spaces (RKHSs).
 Covariate shift arises in supervised learning when the input distributions of the training and test data differ, presenting additional challenges for learning.
 Although kernel methods have optimal statistical properties, their high